 What if you or a loved one already has Alzheimer’s?
-The Processed Apples Institute funded a study suggesting apple juice may help prevent Alzheimer’s And now they’re back, after changing their name to the Apple Products Research and Education Council, funding funded a new study in which instead of dripping apple juice on nerve cells in a petri dish they had 21 Alzheimers patients drink a cup of apple juice every day for a month to see what would happen.
-Works in the lab, but does it work in the nursing home?
+The Processed Apples Institute funded a study suggesting apple juice may help prevent Alzheimer’s.
+But now they’re back.
+After changing their name to the Apple Products Research and Education Council, they funded a new study, in which, instead of dripping apple juice on nerve cells in a petri dish, they had 21 Alzheimer’s patients drink a cup of apple juice every day for a month to see what would happen.
+Works in the lab—but does it work in the nursing home?

-Now this was a tiny study with no placebo control—but hey, there are worse things doctors could be giving them then apple juice, though if I was going to repeat the study I’d choose pomegranate or purple grape.
-Though then you’d miss out on funds from Big Apple.
+But this was a tiny study, with no placebo control.
+But hey, there are worse things doctors give them than apple juice.
+Though if I were going to repeat the study, I’d choose pomegranate or purple grape.
+Though then, one would miss out on funds from Big Apple.